zm-coder-gamer/e2enodeone/README.md

 * Plans \
 Create a working pipeline \
 Add more tests to pipeline \
-make tests assert result (dropdownTest)
+make tests assert result (dropdownTest.js)

 * Instructions to run the tests